 As an encouragement and in recognition of the fact that the arrangement allows the corporation to avoid broker fees and other issue costs, the shares are sold to the stockholders at a slight discount below fair value.

-Assume that the holders of 10 percent of the stock elect to have their dividends reinvested in shares that have a par value of $12 and a market value (reduced by a discount) of $20.
+Now suppose that the holders of 10% of the stock decide to have their dividends reinvested in shares with a par value of $12 and a market value (reduced by a discount) of $20.

-While the end result of a reinvestment plan is virtually identical to that achieved by a small stock dividend, the actual chain of events is decidedly different and there is no ambiguity as to how it should be accounted for.
+While the end result of a reinvestment plan is virtually identical to that achieved by a small stock dividend, the actual chain of events is different.
+Also, there is no ambiguity as to how it should be accounted for.